What is Ecological Pyramid?

 Limitations of the Ecological Pyramids

-- More than one species may occupy multiple trophic levels as in case of food web.
+- More than one species may occupy multiple trophic levels as in case of the food web.
 Thus, this system does not take into account food webs.

-- The saprophytes are not considered in any of the pyramids even though they form an important part of various ecosystem.
+- The saprophytes are not considered in any of the pyramids even though they form an important part of the various ecosystem.

 - These pyramids are applicable only to simple food chains, which usually do not occur naturally.

 - These pyramids do not deliver any concept in relation to variations in season and climate.